DebaA17/Weather-App/README.md

 # Weather App

-A modern, responsive weather application built with Node.js and Express.
-Features a beautiful UI with glassmorphism effects, animations, and secure API key handling.
+A modern, responsive weather application deployed on Netlify using serverless functions for secure API key handling.
+Features a beautiful UI with glassmorphism effects, animations, and real-time weather data.

 ## Features